-It’s no secret that we think Europe is a great place to travel with your baby or toddler.
-In fact our very first trip with to Barcelona with our 3 month old first child was so rewarding it inspired us to create Baby Can Travel.
+It’s no secret that we think traveling to Europe with a baby or toddler is a great idea.
+In fact our very first trip to Barcelona with our baby (when she was 3 months old) was so rewarding, it inspired us to start our Baby Can Travel blog.

-Here is only a small sampling of why we love taking our kids to Europe so much:
+Here is only a small sampling of why we love traveling to Europe with our kids so much:

-The reputation of very well behaved children in France had us a little insecure about the behavior of our 14 month old.
-I mean, she was a pretty good baby, but she wasn’t perfect.
-What if she cried at a restaurant or at the Louvre?
 I’m happy to report that it was never once an issue.
-The Parisians proved they love babies as much as the rest of the world, and we felt quite welcome everywhere we went.
+The Parisians proved they love babies as much as the rest of the Europe, and we felt very welcome everywhere we went.

 Then, when transferring to the Tube station, we encountered a long series of stairs.
 I was handling the luggage and Celine had the baby in the stroller and it was mere seconds before locals jumped in to give us a hand.
 Talk about a warm welcome to London!